ably77/gloo-gateway-ai/README.md

 #### ELI5 Gemini Prompt Template
 Description: Configure a Gloo Gateway Transformation Policy that manages inputs using custom headers, and transforms these inputs into templatized prompts.
 The following ELI5 template uses the `x-template`, and `x-prompt` headers to explain a topic like a 5 year old.
+Additionally, a user can specify a `x-temp` header in order to set a different temperature for the response (default is set to 0.7 temperature).
+Note that we have set the `"maxOutputTokens": 250` to set an upper boundary the response output length as well.
 Configure an additional delegate route for the ELI5 prompt template to configure the request to the LLM based on these specific headers.

 ```bash
 kubectl apply -f- <<EOF